envisioning/vocab/vocab/dag-directed-acyclic-graphs.md

 ---
 category: MATH, CORE
+generality:
+- 0.82
+- 0.81
+- 0.8
+- 0.79
+- 0.78
+- 0.77
+- 0.76
 slug: dag
 summary: Graph that consists of vertices connected by edges, with the directionality from one vertex to another and no possibility of forming a cycle.
 title: DAG (Directed Acyclic Graphs)
 ---